fieldtrip/fieldtrip/JOSS/paper.md

 	% enable reproducescript by specifying a directory ft_default.reproducescript = 'reproduce/';

-	% the original analysis pipeline with calls (high level) FieldTrip functions should be written here
+	% the original analysis pipeline with calls (high level) FieldTrip
+ 	% functions should be written here.

 	% disable reproducescript
 	ft_default.reproducescript = [];